unhingednerdxcx/GameME/README.md

 ### OS:

 Tested on Arch Linux, but can be compatible just the `run.sh` may need to be changed.
-RTOS: FreeRTOS.
 Boards recomended: ESP32 dev-kit, ESP32-WROOM, similars

 ## Limitations:
 This is specifically designed for Linux(arch) but can work on: MacOS Debian-based linux distros, red-hat-based linux distros.
 To run on Windows listento the following instructions: